stollander33/docs/docs/users/user_guide.md

 Crontab have some limitations due to the simplified environment used to execute commands, to overcome that limitations you have to:

 1. provide absolute path to your RAPyDo executable (`/usr/local/bin/rapydo` in most cases)
-2. set `COMPOSE_INTERACTIVE_NO_CLI=1` to prevent Compose to use the Docker CLI for interactive `run` and `exec`operations.
-3. enable `--no-tty` flag to disable pseudo-tty allocation (by default docker-compose allocates a TTY, not available from crontab)
-4. you will haven't access to the command output.
+2. you will haven't access to the command output.
 If you desire, your can redirect the output on a file

 The following crontab entry is able to renew the SSL certificate every Monday at 00:00 AM

 ```
-0 0 * * 1 cd /your/project/path && COMPOSE_INTERACTIVE_NO_CLI=1 /usr/local/bin/rapydo ssl --no-tty > /your/project/path/data/logs/ssl.log 2>&1
+0 0 * * 1 cd /your/project/path && /usr/local/bin/rapydo ssl > /your/project/path/data/logs/ssl.log 2>&1
 ```